Examples

 REPLACE

-allows us to replace specific columns with different expressions.
+allows us to replace specific values in columns as specified by an expression.

 FROM tbl;